Manchester City celebrated a club legend in 2019, putting on a testimonial match for Vincent Kompany at the Etihad Stadium.

 If the last entry brought back fond memories for Tottenham supporters, it’s now time for Spurs fans to look away.
 In May 1996, Paul Gascoigne took part in Paul Merson’s Arsenal testimonial, pulling on a red shirt for the occasion.

 Another Tottenham icon, Glenn Hoddle, also turned out for Arsenal on the day.
-It’s certainly a strange site, but at least Spurs can lay claim to a rather wonderful player donning their shirt, too…
+It’s certainly a strange sight, but at least Spurs can lay claim to a rather wonderful player donning their shirt, too.

 Toby Hibbert provokes pitch invasion